 Some of the links below are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.

 Can You Sleep Train 6 Month Old Baby?

 In many ways, 6 months old is the perfect time to sleep train a baby.
-Babies have the ability to learn how to self soothe by 4 months of age.
+Sleep is so incredibly important for your baby at this age.
+And babies have the ability to learn how to self soothe by 4 months of age.
 So by 6 months old, you’ll know that your baby is 100% developmentally ready.

 Some families want to wait to sleep train their 6 month old baby because they want to start sleeping through the night.
 Every baby is going to be different on when they’re going to be ready to sleep through the night.
 In general, most babies are ready to sleep through the night by 6 months old.

 But you’ll want to take a look at your baby’s weight too.
 Bottle fed babies are typically going to be big enough to sleep through the night by 14 pounds.
 Whereas breastfed babies need a little longer.

 Sleep Training 6 Month Old Breastfed Baby

 Breastfed babies are usually physically able to sleep through the night once they’ve reached 15 lbs.
 So if your breastfed baby 6 months old, but hasn’t reached 15 lbs, can you still sleep train them?

 Yes!
 You can sleep train a 6 month old breastfed baby and keep a middle of the night feed.
 In fact, when I did sleep training with my daughter Evalyn at 6 months old, I kept a night feed for another 3 months.
 By 9 months old, she was ready to drop that final middle of the night feed on her own.